Changissnz/selfinterest/README.md

 of individuals and group organizations, bear effects that can always be gauged on gradients of those centered around change and novelty (a change from the norms of change).
 The idea of "change" may have a resonance in tone perceived by some people in the lens of fear.
-This is a common occurrence out of interpretation of the broadness of "change" into the existential specifics, since any human activity of thought or action is technically a change from the past.
+This is a common occurrence, out of interpreting the broadness of "change" into the existential specifics, since any human activity of thought or action is technically a change from the past.
 This fact is a consequence of the greater truth that stems from
 perception: the past, the present, and the future are each distinct categories